magnuskokk/grpc-tools/README.md

 ## Build and run the echo server
 * `$ tusk serve.echo`
-* Or start locally: `$ cd app; go run cmd/echo-server/main.go`
+* Or start locally: `$ cd app; tusk serve.echo.dev`
-* Make sure it's responding: `$ curl 'http://localhost:8000/echo?Message=test'` You should see the same message returned
+* Make sure it's responding: `$ curl http://localhost:8000/echo?message=test` You should see the same message returned

-## Swagger UI (echo-server must be running beforehand to enable the try out feature)
+## Swagger UI (echo server must be running beforehand to enable the try out feature)
-### TODO needs development
 * `$ tusk serve.echo.swagger`

 * Open a browser at `http://localhost:8080` to see the docs.